dsc-courses/practice.dsc10.com/problems/su22-final/q3-dog-height-query.md

 We start this problem by grouping the dataframe by `'kind'` since we're only focusing on whether each unique `'kind'` of dog fits some sort of constraint.
-We don't quite perform querying yet since we need to sor the data frame into groups first.
+We don't quite perform querying yet since we need to sort the data frame into groups first.
 In other words, we first need to group the data frame into each `'kind'` before we could apply any sort of boolean conditionals.